AmyCui2333/3110-FinalProject/README.md

 Great!
 You have successfully installed all things required for this game.
 Now let's run it:

 ## **Windows**:
-1. Open `XLaunch` on your local **Windows** computer.
+1. Open `XLaunch` on your local **WINDOWS** computer.
 Don't change any default option, except for the page "`Extra settings`" where you should tick the box with "`Disable access control`".
 Then, continue until you complete all settings.
 2. Find your local **WINDOWS** computer’s IP address.
 This can be done by Looking through your computer settings; but if you have no idea how to find it, follow the guidance below:
 - Open the **WINDOWS** command prompt by pressing the `start` button on keyboard, typing "`cmd`", and press the `enter` button.
 - Type "`ipconfig/all`" into the **WINDOWS** command prompt.